yashrajmani/TriNetra/README.md

 - Open an existing Android Studio project from this downloaded zip after extracting.

 - Choose the app folder , located in this repo.
-Select Next for all setup instructions, making sure that the Source Files screen shows Flutter as an option.
+Select Next for all setup instructions.

-- You can view your Flutter app files in the Projects tab in the Project Tool Window (View -> Tool Windows).
-Make sure your Flutter SDK is set and dependencies have been updated.
+- Make sure your Flutter SDK is set and dependencies have been updated.

-- Make sure your device/emulator is running.
-You can view the AVD Manager at Tools -> AVD Manager, or by typing Ctrl/Cmd + Shift + a and typing in 'AVD Manager'.
+- Make sure your device/emulator is running from AVD Manager.

-- Press the green Play button to run the app.
-Note that main.dart should be chosen in the dropdown on the left of the green Play button.
+- main.dart should be chosen in the dropdown on the left of the green Play button.
+And then press green play button.

 #### Command Line: